k-samuel/faceted-search/README.md

 | 300,000         | ~44Mb    | ~0.012 s.        | ~0.086 s.                | ~0.007 s.    | 26891            |
 | 1,000,000       | ~142Mb   | ~0.046 s.        | ~0.297 s.                | ~0.027 s.    | 90520            |

+*Since version 0.3.3, the index structures in PHP and Golang have diverged due to the peculiarities of the implementation of hasMap in languages.
+In Go, hashMap had to be abandoned in favor of a more efficient storage structure in slices, this allowed us to catch up with the performance of PHP.*

+*In PHP array (hashMap) is more CPU efficient by using doubleLinkedList and hashMap key packing.*

+*There are more efficient ways in Go to reduce the size of a slice without making a copy (used for list deduplication).
+It allows make intersection using iteration through sorted slices.*

+*Further comparison does not make sense in view of the difference in algorithms.*

 ## Examples

 Create index using console/crontab etc.